jxnl/blog/docs/services.md

 ### Pricing

-The cost depends on the tier of service you choose, a typical project ranges from $50k to $120k over a minimum 3 month period.
+- A typical project ranges from $50k to $120k over a minimum 3 month period

 If you're a startup with an interesting story, I'm happy to work with you on a case-by-case basis.
 To start discussing a project, please complete the [contact form](https://form.typeform.com/to/gqgTx3I6).
 You can also book a [paid call](https://cal.com/jasonliu/expert-call) if you need immediate short-form advice.

-## Current and Past Clients
+## Clients

 - [Timescale](https://timescale.com/): Timescale is a time-series database for PostgreSQL, offering scalable and performant time-series data storage.
 - [Limitless AI](http://limitless.ai/): Limitless AI is a personal memory assistant that helps you remember, organize, and navigate your life.